 Your baby will be hungry a few hours after delivery.
-For several months from then, #baby will rely on you to get all the nutrients to grow and develop.
+For several months from then, Your Child will rely on you to get all the nutrients to grow and develop.

 Breastmilk or formula?

-Doctors and the World Health Organization (WHO) recommend that #baby should be exclusively breastfed in the first 6 months.
+Doctors and the World Health Organization (WHO) recommend that Your Child should be exclusively breastfed in the first 6 months.
 Under some circumstances, baby formula is a good alternative.

 Generally, the mother’s lifestyle and comfort determine if she’ll breastfeed or bottle-feed her baby.
 But in some rare situations, breastfeeding may be medically contraindicated for the mother and her child.